shibatch/tlfloat/README.md

 your company's only interest in FOSS is commercial use without paying anything, then your company is taking advantage of the goodwill of others.
-If your company is not interested in supporting our project, your company should have not used our deliverables in the first place.
+If your company is not interested in supporting our project, your company has no right to complain about our deliverables.

 Your company should also understand the significance of the contribution that FOSS in general provides to society as a whole.
 We